 We also foster (and encourage) our students to be critical readers.
-Once a fortnight, students take part in a reading lesson.
-This includes at least thirty minutes of reading and is then followed by a discussion of the reading and recommendations for future texts.
+Dedicated time for reading is integrated into lessons weekly.
+This is then followed by a discussion of reading choices and recommendations for future texts.
 Students are also supported in making their reading choices through our close relationship with the Library.